treuille/sabda/README.md

 ## Todo

-- Clean out everything I can abou the current setup
-    - Get rid of the JSON file?
+- Write the vision statement
-    - Move the code at the bottom somewhere?
+    - Write down the risks
-    - Look for any additional stray files I can get rid of
-- Commit the current setup into git
+    - Categorize the risks
-    - At first do it in main
-    - Then move it to its own branch.
-    - Make main simply point to the branches
+    - Rank order the risks
-    - See if I can see it render properly inside of the Github site
-- Start to follow the instructions to create an example plugin in Rust
-    - See if I can build it first locally on my computer
+- Start to create todo list based on burning down the single biggest risk

+## Vision

+- See if we can get a neural net running in Ableton which lets you generate audio
+- We want to trigger the plugin to play the audio every n midi steps if we can

+### Risks (unordered)

+- I don't know how to see if there are any voice generation neural nets in hugging face
-    - Then see if I can build it for mac
+    - Or should I look for something commerical
-    - See if I can open it in Ableton
+- I don't know if I can run a neural net in Rust
+- I can't play a sample using nih-plug
+- I don't know how to read the midi clock in nih-plug
+- I don't unerstand how nih-plug works
+    - There is no good documentation for nih-plug
+- I don't have a way of debugging nih-plug

+### Later

 - See if I can make this setup reproducible (that is: work in a new container)

 ## Building the project